How 2020 NHL playoffs will work: Format, locations, seeding, scheduke

-The NHL shared the “competitive format” for the 24-team playoff setup in its return-to-play announcement, but there could be questions about how the 2020 NHL playoffs will work.
+The NHL’s 24-team playoff begins on Saturday.
+But there could be questions about how the 2020 NHL playoffs will work.
 We’re here with answers, schedules and more.

 For more on how they settled on everything, including the CBA and Return to Play agreement, click here.